GoogleChrome/ip-protection/prt_explainer.md

 ### Requesting access

 By default, PRTs are not included on proxied requests.
-Organizations on the MDL must sign up to receive PRTs in the header as part of the proxied requests using a forthcoming form.
+Organizations on the MDL must sign up to receive the header as part of the proxied requests using a forthcoming form.
 Google will verify that the domain is on the MDL, but will otherwise not restrict any organization that signs up to receive the tokens.